Disinformation as a myth: Censorship

 information aggression" amidst pro-Russian unrest across Ukraine, and the ongoing Russian

 military intervention of 2014.[3][5]
-Ukrainian president Petro Poroshenko mentioned
+Ukrainian president Petro Poroshenko mentioned that the main function of

-that the main function of the ministry was to stop "the spreading of
+the ministry was to stop "the spreading of biased information about

-Research at the Ukrainian
+Research at the Ukrainian Anti-Disinformation Agency -

-Anti-Disinformation Agency - Yana Bazhan - Head of
+Yana Bazhan - Head of research

 https://en.wikipedia.org/wiki/Center_for_Countering_Disinformation